odinuv/web/course/technical-support.md

 ### Sending emails from web applications
 Sometimes it is useful to send an email with notification to a user about an event that took place.
 PHP uses simple [`mail()`](http://php.net/manual/en/function.mail.php) function to send plain-text emails.
-To send HTML emails or attachments, use some PHP library such as [SwiftMailer](http://swiftmailer.org/).
+To send HTML emails or emails with attachments, use some PHP library such as [SwiftMailer](http://swiftmailer.org/).
 You can download it with Composer (`composer require swiftmailer/swiftmailer`).
+This library can be configured to send mail directly to given SMTP server (be careful with this).

+The trickier part is configuring your environment - you usually do not want to send real email messages to real people from your dev-server.
+On Windows OS use [Papercut](https://papercut.codeplex.com/) tool to open local SMTP server with simple user interface to view generated messages.
+On Linux OS you can try to install full mail stack and configure it to deliver messages only locally or use [ssmpt](https://packages.debian.org/wheezy/ssmtp) and [MailDev](http://danfarrelly.nyc/MailDev/) -- you have to install [Node.js](https://nodejs.org/en/) and NPM.

+Check PHP settings in [php.ini](/course/technical-support/#php-configuration) file to configure SMTP server and port on Windows or system mail command on Linux.
+You can also try commercial services like [Mailtrap](https://mailtrap.io/).

 ### Adminer
 [Adminer](https://www.adminer.org) is a general database tool used in this book.
 Adminer handles different types of